ci.slope.mean.bs: Confidence interval for the slope of means in a one-factor...

 Description

-Computes a test statistic and confidence interval for the slope of means in a single-factor design with a quantitative between-subjects factor.
+Computes a test statistic and confidence interval for the slope of means in a one-factor experimental design with a quantitative between-subjects factor.
 This function computes both the unequal variance and equal variance confidence intervals and test statistics.
 A Satterthwaite adjustment to the degrees of freedom is used with the unequal variance method.

 Usage